-Java Development Kit (JDK) 9 will come packed with new features, including modularisation, ahead-of-time compilation, a read-eval-print loop and a memory-saving improvement.
+Java Development Kit (JDK) 9 is packed with new features, including modularisation, ahead-of-time compilation, a read-eval-print loop and a memory-saving improvement.

-Java 9 should be fully released for general availability on 21 September 2017, after chief architect at the Java Platform Group, Mark Reinhold announced delays to the rollout citing "additional time required to move through the JCP process" being the cause.
+Java 9 has finally been released, after chief architect at the Java Platform Group Mark Reinhold announced delays citing "additional time required to move through the JCP process" as the cause.

-This delay comes after a variety of previous setbacks, mainly due to issues with its modularisation effort that was already left out of Java 8, which was released three years ago, making modular Java a feature in Java 9 instead.
+This news is a relief for many developers after an array of irritating setbacks, mainly due to issues with its modularisation effort left out of Java 8, which was released three years ago, making modular Java a feature in Java 9 instead.

 We've been waiting a long time for Java 9, so as you can imagine, there are a lot of new features, perhaps to make up for the delay in release.

-Java 9 should provide a 'feature complete' platform including improvements in:
+Java 9 will provide a 'feature complete' platform including improvements in:

 - Developer Convenience